yokawasa/vscode-jwt-debugger/README.md

 ![](assets/icon.png)

 ## Features
 vscode-jwt-debugger allows you to decode JWT.
-You simply needt to select JWT encoded string and execute command `JWT Debugger Decocde`, then you'll see decoded JWT on a webview panel like this:
+You simply needt to select JWT encoded string and execute command `JWT Debugger Decocde` either in `Command Palette` or with keybind `Ctrl+Shift+d` (Mac: `Cmd+Shift+d`), then you'll see decoded JWT on a webview panel like this:

 ![](assets/vscode-jwt-debugger.gif)